-Natural Ear Cleaning Wipes for Dogs & Cats – Aloe, Calendula & Witch Hazel
+Natural Ear Cleaning Wipes for Dogs & Cats

-Original price was: $18.00.Current price is: $15.00.
+$18.00 Original price was: $18.00.$16.00Current price is: $16.00.

 ⭐ Key Features

-• ✅ 🌿 Plant-derived cleansers that lift everyday residue without harsh alcohols.
+- ✅ 🌿 Plant-derived cleansers that lift everyday residue without harsh alcohols.

-• ✅ 🧻 Soft, low-lint fabric glides into ear folds and creases comfortably.
+- ✅ 🧻 Soft, low-lint fabric glides into ear folds and creases comfortably.

-• ✅ 🫧 Balanced moisture—not drippy, not dry—for controlled, no-mess wipes.
+- ✅ 🫧 Balanced moisture—not drippy, not dry—for controlled, no-mess wipes.

 🧼 Natural Ear Cleaning Wipes for Dogs & Cats — Fresh, Gentle Care for the Outer Ear & Flap 🐶🐱

-The natural ear cleaning wipes for dogs and cats are the quick, kind way to handle everyday ear hygiene.
+The natural ear cleaning wipes for dogs and cats are a quick, gentle way to handle everyday ear hygiene.
 Designed for the outer ear and ear flap (pinna), these soft, pre-moistened wipes lift light wax, dust, and pollen film while leaving a clean, neutral finish—never heavy perfume.
 They’re ideal for weekly wipe-downs, after-walk freshen-ups, and for tidying the ear opening before or after your veterinarian prescribes in-canal drops.
 Done right, this simple surface routine reduces odor, keeps the ear entrance tidy, and helps you spot early changes that need a vet’s attention. ✨

 Why Wipes?
 (And Where They Fit in Real Vet Care)

-• Cut surface buildup on the flap and around the entrance so airflow stays clear and comfortable.
+- Cut surface buildup on the flap and around the entrance so airflow stays clear and comfortable.

-• Reduce everyday odor from sweat and normal wax that accumulates along ear creases.
+- Reduce everyday odor from sweat and normal wax that accumulates along ear creases.

-• Support your vet’s plan by keeping the area tidy between in-canal cleanings or medications.
+- Support your vet’s plan by keeping the area tidy between in-canal cleanings or medications.

 Important: These wipes are for the visible outer ear and flap—not deep inside the canal.
 If you notice redness, strong odor, pain, discharge, head-tilt, or repeated head-shaking, pause home care and contact your veterinarian.
 Some conditions (e.g., ruptured eardrum or deeper infection) require specific products and technique prescribed by a professional.